ibm-cloudintegration/mqoncp4i-2025/README.md

 ## Working directory for MQ on CP4I PoT

+1) First thing to do is to check the **set_priperties.sh** Make sure that you put your primary cluster URL for cluster 1 (xxxxxxxxxxxxxxxxxxxxxxxx).
+If you are using 2 Primary clusters due to more the 10 students then add the second primary cluster (yyyyyyyyyyyyyyyyy)

+2) Cluster 2 will be for your CRR cluster.
+Enter that url (zzzzzzzzzzzzzzzzz)

-Check the **setup.properties** to make sure you have the correct license and version for MQ
+3) Last check the **setup.properties_template** to make sure you have the correct storage class selected.

+Now go ahead and run the MQ_setup.sh which will create all the needed scripts and yamls for the student info entered.
 ```
 Usage:
 ./MQ_setup.sh -i <student number> -n <student namespace>